 For each subbasin any number of external or internal inflows and abstractions as well as reservoirs can be defined.
 External inflows are read from files which in case of modeling also tracer concentrations should contain not only the discharge rates, given in m3/s, but also the tracer concentrations, one column per tracer.
 External abstractions will also be written into files.
 For each reservoir, an abstraction rule as a relation between reservoir content and allowed outflow must be defined, additionally, in the case of considering tracer concentrations, initial values for all tracer concentrations must be given.
 The abstraction water is taken from the lowest (last) reservoir in a subbasin, even if there are multiple reservoirs.
-If there is more than one abstraction, they are handled in the order in which they appear in the control file until there is not enough water to satisfy the abstraction demand or until all abstractions were satisfied.
-If there is no reservoir, abstractions are taken from the river applying the same rule of order.
+If there is more than one abstraction, they are handled in the order in which they appear in the control file until there is no reservoir, abstractions are taken from the river applying the same rule of order.
 Also irrigation water is taken from the last reservoir or from the river.
 Irrigation is ranked before the abstractions.